yougov/mongo-connector/mongo-connector/README.md

 connector will work with both sharded and non sharded configurations.
 It requires a replica set setup.

-To start the system, first move your doc manager file, or one of the sample doc manager files provided to the main folder (mongo-connector) and rename it doc_manager.py.
- It is essential that there be a `doc_manager.py` file in the same directory where the `mongo_connector.py` file is run, since the Connector imports the DocManager to add/update/delete files from the desired target system.
-For example, to use the system with Solr, you can navigate to the mongo-connector subfolder and run `cp doc_managers/solr_doc_manager.py doc_manager.py`.

-For more information about making your own doc manager, see Doc Manager section.

-After that, simply run "python mongo_connector.py".
+To start the system, simply run "python mongo_connector.py".
 It is likely, however, that you will need to specify some command line options to work with your setup.
 They are described below:

 `-m` or `--mongos` is to specify the mongos address, which is a host:port pair, or for clusters with